sysdesign-code/dev-sec-ops-demo/README.md

 The CI/CD piepeline is setup in a way that a Cloud Build trigger is configured to sense any code push to a certain reporsitory and branch in the github, it starts the build process.

-Below is the flow of how the CI/CD piepeline is setup, without any security polciy enforecement.
+Below is the flow of how the CI/CD piepeline is setup, without any security polciy enforecement -

 1. Developer checks in the code to a github repo
 2. A Cloud Build trigger is configured to sense any new code push to this github repo and start the 'build' process.
 A successful build results into a docker container image.